cjsteel/presentation-reveal-md-demo/slides.md

 ### Make our newest `npm` the default version.

-Edit ~/.bashrc and add the followoing export command to the end of the file"
+Run the export command below or to make reveal-md available every time you use your system edit ~/.bashrc and add the command to the end of your ~/.bashrc and then source it.

 ```shell
 export PATH=~/bin/node-v8.12.0-linux-x64/bin:$PATH